papafe/papafe-blog/content/posts/source-generators-tips.md

 When inspecting the user code, there are essentially two different levels that can be probed to get information, the syntactic level and the semantic level.

 At the syntactic level the user code is represented by a syntax tree with the compilation unit at the root and the nodes (classes derived from `SyntaxNode` in the RoslynAPI) of the tree being the different elements of the code, such as properties declarations, using directives or string literals, for instance.
-The syntax tree contains all the information about how the user code is laid out, so it's possible to rebuild the source code exactly from it.
+The syntax tree contains all the information about how the user code is written and laid out (including spaces), so it's possible to rebuild the source code exactly from it.

 At the semantic level the code is represented by a series of symbols (classes implementing `ISymbol` in the RoslynAPI) and their relationships, representing types, namespaces, properties and so on.
-Differently from the syntax nodes, the symbols and are related to the *meaning* of the code, and not how it is structured.
+Differently from the syntax nodes, the symbols are related to the *meaning* of the code, and not how it is structured.
 At this level, for instance, it's possible to find the namespace in which a certain type is defined, or find information about base classes and overridden methods.

 Even though the semantic model is more powerful than the syntactic level I found myself using both of them for different reasons, depending on how easy it was to retrieve the information I needed for a specific case.
 Fortunately it's quite easy to move from one to the other.

 ### From syntax to semantic (`SyntaxNode` -> `ISymbol`)